 Nakazawa doesn't beat around the bush.
 His first sentence makes an arresting general statement about the nature of Chinese power struggles.
+Grammatically, the use of ...では de wa makes 'in Chinese power struggles' into the topic of the sentence.
 The verb, 演じられる enjirareru 'be played out', is in the present tense and states a generalisation.
-Grammatically, the use of ...では de wa makes 'in Chinese power struggles' into the topic of the sentence.
-The verb is in the passive voice.
+It is in the passive voice.

-The second sentence then presents the perceived reason for this situation.
+The next sentence presents the perceived reason for this situation.
 It ends in the dogmatic locution ためだ tame da 'it's because'.
-Note the という to yū construction, a special type of adnominal clause (relative clause or 連体修飾 rentai-shūshoku).
-Here it adds the key judgement of elections (選挙 senkyo) as an instrument of democracy and fairness.

-In more sober Japanese, the two sentences would be lumped together:
+In more sober Japanese, the two sentences could be lumped together:

 'Because it lacks the democratic, fair means known as elections adopted by the overwhelming majority of countries, in Chinese power struggles a mudslinging contest is played out internally in which life and death are at stake'

 When combined, the sentences read relatively smoothly and give an impression of reason.
 They stand in stark contrast with Nakazawa's dramatic opening.

 The next sentence immediately presents an example in support of the author's contention:

 'The furious struggle revolving around the original member of the top leadership, Zhou Yongkang, and the original chief of Chongqing city, Bo Xilai, was a good example of this'